clairecadman/git_practice/README.md

 Practice readme edits.

-Under the header we can have some content to either add to edit later.
+Under the header we can have some stuff to edit later.